Get the Best WordPress Backup

 Create MySQL database

-Now, you’ll need to add a new user for the database.
+Now, you’ll need to add a new user to the database.
 In the MySQL Users section, enter a new username and password:

 Create MySQL user